kuberlab/docs/docs/tutorials/openvino-1.md

         * Params:
             * name: input, type: bytes

 * Choose version that you want to serve and press __SERVE__ verify that all required parameter is filled as on previous step (sometimes it may require refresh page).
+>NOTES: by default one additional volume __model__ will be added automatically to your serving configuration that will be refer to current(selected) version of model.
+Don't remove it.

 ### Retrain Model